-- Log on to Phoenix Management Console.
+- Log in to the Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

-- On the menu bar, click Servers.
+- On the menu bar, click Protect > File Servers.

 For more information on Differential Backup, see Differential backups.